Kevin-French/Empower-Beneficiaries/README.md

 Here is my code for the take-home project.
 I am happy with my solution but would add more tests if I had more time.

 I used MVVM, the Factory pattern and DI to try to keep the project well-structured and to have better separation of concerns.
+Navigation is handled in the `Flow` class.

 I tried to keep the UI simple while sticking to iOS conventions.